Chwiggy/thesis_bachelor/src/chapters/07_discussion.typ

 #import "../preamble.typ": *

 = Discussion
   Well, what does that mean for these two potential indicators of travel time?
-In the following section I discuss these indicators and see how they fit in with results from other studies.
+In the following sections I discuss these indicators and see how they fit in with results from other studies.
 First again, this will concern the mean travel time indicator, and second the travel time difference indicator.
+Beyond that I talk about general limitations and provide an outlook of things that could still be done.
   == Mean Travel Times
-    As expected this indicator seems a useful proxy for the connectivity of specific locations.
+    As expected, this indicator seems a useful proxy for the connectivity of specific locations.
     As an indicator of general connectivity however it lacks the specificity of an measure of transit access with a strong model of itineraries that correspond to lived realities @levinson_towards_2020.
     It can, however, serve as a general indicator for locations like boroughs.
-As such the results fit in with other more generalised travel time datasets @tenkanen_longitudinal_2020.
+    As such, the results fit in with other more generalised travel time datasets @tenkanen_longitudinal_2020.

     The temporal variablity is interesting in so far as it sheds light on some often missed effects of travel at uncommon times.
 Research often focuses on peak hour travel, that is either the morning rush hour or the evening rush hour.
 And while an overproportional amount of travel happens within the morning rush hour @verduzco_torres_public_2024, there are always populations and scenarios that require travel add more odd hours.
 This can include work at hours that aren't the common nine to five office job, like shift work in manufacturing, health care, emergency services, or public transit jobs themselves, but this can also inclued free time activities, like evening events, visiting friends, parties etc.